Download FREE Kick Tracker PDF

 - It’s easier to see results on a nice big piece of paper, sun or no sun.

-- It’s easier to share your information with parents/coaches since phones are small and ‘private’ (many kids don’t like handing a phone over or leaving with a coach to evaluate, etc).
+- It’s easier to share your information with parents/coaches since phones are small and ‘private’ (many people don’t like handing a personal phone over for a coach to evaluate results as personal texts come in, etc).

 I would recommend that you print 3-4 sheets for the week and three hold punch them into a plain three ring binder to keep track of your progress.

-If you follow the chart key on the PDF in the bottom right corner of your sheet, you will begin to notice patterns with your kicking.
+As you write down a few quick details for each kick and then review the chart key on the PDF in the bottom right corner of your sheet, you will begin to notice patterns with your kicking.

 You are going to record from 10 to 20 kicks, you pick the distance and the hash, but I would recommend at least three kicks (left, center, right) for each general distance you are kicking (within 5 yards or so).